indianajson/cyber-trains/README.md

 > 4. Copy `indys-trains-tiled.js` to your Tiled extension folder.
 > <br> (in Tiled go to Settings, select Plugins, then click "Open..." below Extensions).

 Note: The Tiled extension is only compatible with Tiled 1.9 and newer.
 If you're using an older version upgrade (1.11.2 works fine with ONB) or configure trains manually.
-You will need to look at the demo server configurations to underatand the setup because the documentation here is written based on the extension.
+You will need to look at the demo server configurations to understand the setup because the documentation here is written based on the extension.

 ### What's included in this script?